nyxmidnight/ao3tagsfonts/README.md

     -   **Text:** Verdana
 -   Better default text width for readability
     -   **Width:** 45 em
--   Visible labels for mandatory tag icons for readability and ease of understanding
+-   Visible labels for mandatory tag icons (Content rating; Relationships, pairings, orientations; Content warnings; Is the work finished or the prompt fulfilled?) for readability and ease of understanding

 ## Installation